Training structure

 Faculty of Science

-This course consists of an in-depth study of a chosen problem or topic related to materials chemistry for the three targeted orientations of the pathway: sustainable development, health and membrane engineering.
-This may take the form of a research, development or analysis study at laboratory or company level.
-Students work in small project groups.
-They will choose their subject, define the aim, objectives and means under the guidance of a tutor.
-The final aim is to develop a product/methodology using the knowledge of synthesis and analysis already acquired, in preparation for the internships that will take place in S8.
+This course consists of an in-depth study of a selected problem or topic related to materials chemistry for the three targeted areas of the program: sustainable development, health, and membrane engineering.
+This may take the form of research, development, or analysis at the laboratory or company level.
+Students will work in small groups on projects.
+They will choose their topic and define the goal, objectives, and means under the guidance of a tutor.
+The ultimate goal is to develop a product/methodology using the synthesis and analysis knowledge already acquired in preparation for the internships that will take place in S8.

 Membrane material design